The panel is still the panel.

 The needs have been the same for 4,000 years.

-Safety is the oldest need.
-Forge is the chest for the operator answering it.
+The watch is the second-oldest job.
+Forge is the chest for the operator standing it today.